sblauth/cashocs/docs/source/user/demos/topology_optimization/demo_projection.md

 {math}`\lambda` are the Lamé parameters which satisfy {math}`\mu \geq 0` and {math}`2\mu + d \lambda > 0`, where {math}`d` is the dimension of the problem.

+The volume constraint is treated by projecting the level-set function so that the updated level-set function satisfies the volume constraint, similar to a projected gradient method.
+For more details, we refer to our preprint [Baeck, Blauth, Leithäuser, Pinnau, and Sturm - A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells](https://arxiv.org/abs/2406.17491), where the used method is described detailedly.

 ## Implementation

 The complete python code can be found in the file {download}`demo_projection.py